 - SEC Marketing Rule and other recently adopted rules

-I anticipate the SEC will continue its focus on compliance with the Marketing Rule, especially as it relates to performance advertising, testimonials, endorsements and third-party ratings, substantiation and recordkeeping.
-There were several enforcement actions in 2024 against advisers who violated hypothetical performance requirements with an inability to substantiate material claims, misleading statements when describing their investment strategy or misleading usage of third-party rankings.
-The SEC has also updated its Marketing Rule FAQ to further clarify its position on showing net performance at the portfolio investment level and showing net performance on the same methodology and timeline as gross performance, especially in the use of lines of credit or other borrowing.
 Further, the SEC has adopted several rules designed to increase transparency, such as the updated deadlines for 13D/G filings, the use of Form N-PX for advisers that also file Form 13F and additional trigger event disclosures on Form PF, to name a few.
-The compliance date for Regulation S-P amendments is December 2025 for larger entities and June 2026 for smaller entities.
-Advisers’ policies and procedures should be updated to reflect these new requirements.
+More recently, the compliance date for Regulation S-P amendments was December 2025 for larger entities and June 2026 for smaller entities.
+Your policies and procedures should be updated to reflect these new requirements and any area the SEC noted as an exam priority.

 The SEC will assess whether advisers have appropriately considered the unique risks posed by all these emerging activities since the initial development of their compliance programs.